iterate-ch/docs/protocols/sftp/index.md

 * Mountain Duck [4.16.0](https://mountainduck.io/changelog/) or later required
 :::

 Applies to SSH servers, which are configured with [`TrustedUserCAKeys`](https://man.openbsd.org/sshd_config#TrustedUserCAKeys), refer to your software vendor for configuration.
 To configure authentication with a User CA signed private key, configure the private key as described in [Configure Public Key Authentication](#configure-public-key-authentication) step 3.
-The signed public key file _must_ reside next to the private key file, suffixed `-cert.pub` or `.pub`, and cannot be configured using the [`CertificateFile`](https://man.openbsd.org/ssh_config#CertificateFile) ssh config option.
+The signed public key file _must_ reside next to the private key file, suffixed `-cert.pub` or `.pub`.
+The [`CertificateFile`](https://man.openbsd.org/ssh_config#CertificateFile) configuration directive in `~/.ssh/config` is not supported.
 Pay attention to the server configuration and [`PubkeyAcceptedAlgorithms`](https://man.openbsd.org/sshd_config#PubkeyAcceptedAlgorithms) specifically which determines the allowed private key algorithms to authenticate with.

 #### Public Key Authentication Using SSH Agent
 When connecting to a SSH server, Cyberduck will lookup matching private keys from the SSH agent when attempting to authenticate with the server if no password is available and no explicit private key to use is configured in the bookmark.